Clara (rhinoceros): Life

 In 1747, she travelled to Regensburg, Freiberg and Dresden, where she posed for Johann Joachim Kaendler from the Meissen porcelain factory and was visited on 19 April by Augustus III, Elector of Saxony and King of Poland.
 She was in Leipzig on 23 April for Easter, and visited the orangery of the castle of Kassel at the invitation of Frederick II, Landgrave of Hesse.
 In November she visited the "Gasthof zum Pfau" (The Peacock Inn) in Mannheim, and she was in Strasbourg in December for Christmas.

 In 1748, she visited Bern, Zürich, Basel, Schaffhausen, Stuttgart, Augsburg, Nuremberg and Würzburg.
 She returned to Leiden and visited France.
 She was in Reims in December 1748, and was received by King Louis XV in January 1749 at the royal menagerie in Versailles.
 She spent 5 months in Paris, creating a sensation: letters, poems, and songs were written about her, and wigs were created à la rhinocéros.
 Clara was examined by the naturalist Buffon, Jean-Baptiste Oudry painted a life-size portrait of her, and she inspired the French Navy to name a vessel Rhinocéros in 1751.
 A drawing based on Oudry's painting appeared in Diderot and D'Alembert's Encyclopédie, and Buffon's Histoire naturelle, générale et particulière.

 At the end of 1749, Clara embarked at Marseilles to travel to Italy.
 Avoiding the fate of Dürer's Rhinoceros, which drowned in a shipwreck off the Ligurian coast near Porto Venere in 1516, Clara visited Naples and Rome.
 In March 1750, she visited the Baths of Diocletian.
 She seems to have rubbed off her horn while in Rome (a common problem for rhinoceroses kept in close confinement, although some reports claim that her horn was cut off in Rome for reasons of safety).
 A new horn eventually grew in.

 She passed through Bologna in August and Milan in October.
 She arrived in Venice in January 1751, where she became a major attraction at the carnival and was painted by Pietro Longhi.
 She passed through Verona on the way back to Vienna.
 She had reached London by the end of the year, where she was viewed by the British royal family.

 Little is known of her exact movements from 1752 to 1758.
 In March 1752, she travelled to Ghent in the Austrian Netherlands, followed by Lille.
 Afterwards she visited Prague, then Warsaw, Kraków, Danzig and Breslau (a second time) in 1754; and Copenhagen in 1755.
 She returned to London in 1758, where she was exhibited at the Horse and Groom in Lambeth, with entry prices of sixpence and one shilling.
 This was where she died on 14 April, aged about 20.

-Honors and recognitions
+Honours and recognitions

 In 1991, the Natuurhistorisch Museum in Rotterdam held an exhibition on Clara.
 In 2008 the Clara Memorial was created at the same museum to mark the 250th death anniversary of the rhinoceros.